 12. The J.M.
 Smucker Company

 The 100-plus-year-old Smucker’s brand offers a lot more than jam.
 Based in Orrville, Ohio, the J.M.
-Smucker Company owns more than a dozen well-known brands, including Folgers, Crisco, Hungry Jack and — of course — peanut butter maker Jif.
-The company also owns the license for the Dunkin’ Donuts packaged coffee products you see in grocery stores, as well as some licenses for Pillsbury products.
+Smucker Company owns more than a dozen well-known brands, including Folgers, Crisco and — of course — peanut butter maker Jif.
+The company also owns the license for the Dunkin’ Donuts packaged coffee products you see in grocery stores.

-Orlando-based Darden owns family friendly haunts like Olive Garden, LongHorn Steakhouse, Seasons 52, The Capital Grille, Eddie V’s, Yard House and Bahama Breeze.
+Darden, based in Orlando, Fla., owns family-friendly haunts like Olive Garden, LongHorn Steakhouse, Seasons 52 and Yard House.
 Until recently, Red Lobster was part of the corporation, too, but the company sold it in 2014.

 14. Yum!
 Brands

 Yum!
-Brands, Inc. started off as Tricon Global Restaurants, back when it was part of the massive PepsiCo empire.
-But PepsiCo spun the company off in 1997, leading to one of the world’s largest fast food chains.
-Yum! now owns Taco Bell, KFC and Pizza Hut, which is why you so frequently see the chains operated together at rest stops or airports.
+Brands Inc. started off as Tricon Global Restaurants Inc. back when it was spun off from the massive PepsiCo empire in 1997.
+Yum! now owns Taco Bell, KFC and Pizza Hut, which is partially why you frequently see the fast-food chains operating together.

-Yum! used to be a larger company, owning Long John Silver’s and A&W All-American Food, but it sold those ventures in 2011.
+Yum! used to be a larger company, owning Long John Silver’s and A&W Restaurants, but it sold those ventures in 2011.
 Yum! is based in Louisville, Ky., where the KFC Yum!
-Center sports arena is located.
+Center — a multipurpose sports arena — is located.

 15. Mondelez International

 Unlike Kellogg’s or Johnson & Johnson, Mondelez International isn’t exactly a family name.
 However, the company’s subsidiary, Nabisco, is a pantry staple.
-Also well known is its lineup of brand-name products, such as Ritz, Oreo, Chips Ahoy!, Honey Maid, Wheat Thins and Triscuit.
-The company, which spun off from Kraft in 2012, also owns English chocolatier Cadbury, Milka, Stride and Trident gums and Halls cough drops.
-It’s based in East Hanover, N.J.
+Also well-known is its lineup of brand-name products, such as Ritz, Oreo, Chips Ahoy!, Honey Maid, Wheat Thins and Triscuit.
+The company, which spun off from Kraft Foods Group Inc. in 2012, also owns Cadbury, Milka, Stride and Trident and Halls.
+It’s based in Deerfield, Ill.

 16. Conagra Brands

-Based in Omaha, Neb., Conagra was established in 1919 as Nebraska Consolidated Mills.
-An American-brand business, its foods can be found in 99 percent of homes, according to the company website.
-And it’s hard to argue with that stat.
-The company produces a huge array of products, including:
+Based in Chicago, Conagra was established in 1919 as Nebraska Consolidated Mills.
+An American business, the company is worth more than $8 billion, according to its website.
+Conagra produces a huge array of products, including:

 - Frozen meals — Marie Callender’s, Healthy Choice, Banquet